devKarthikRaj/Android-Reference-Code/README.md

 ## Why? <br>
 There is a lot of code out there that's extremely hard to port into your project.
 Initially, I created this for my own reference but why not give back to the community that got me through so many school projects?
 So here it is!

-## How to use? <br>
-I don't encourage blindly copying the code here though...
-Understand what you copy and all will be fine.
-You'll have to look through all the java classes and understand how they work before you port it into your project.
-I've kept everything as simple as possible so it won't take you long to understand the code.

 ## Gallery <br>
 <div align="center">
 	<img src="https://github.com/devKarthikRaj/Android-Reference-Code/blob/master/Media/Async%20Task.jpg" alt="Async Task" width="19%" />